 Let’s Get to It

-If, like for so many of us, your life circumstances have changed in the past few months, now may be the perfect time to refresh your goals.
-And even if not, it can’t hurt to check in to make sure that the goals you have are still in line with what you’re currently striving for and where you’re going.
+If your life circumstances have changed recently, now may be the perfect time to refresh your goals.
+And even if not, it can’t hurt to check in to ensure that your goals are still in line with what you’re currently striving for and where you’re going.

 Maybe the last few months haven’t been kind to you.
-Maybe they’ve been great.
+On the other hand, perhaps they’ve been great.
 In either case, the path that you had previously set out for yourself may be due for an update.

 What does it look like to turn over that new leaf?
 Start with some of these questions:

-- What do I currently want out of life, in the short and long term?
+- What do I want out of life, in the short and long term?

 - What are the steps I need to take to get there?